 • Which times of year were your busiest or least busy?

-• Did you collaborate with every department in the organization?
+• Did you collaborate with and represent every department in the organization?

 • Which comms channels did you use in your campaigns?